Saving Sea Otters Home

 We Retrieve and Help Analyze Sea Otter Carcasses

-More than 40 percent of southern sea otters that die succumb to some form of infectious disease—an extraordinary percentage for a wildlife population.
-To help determine why, we respond to calls about dead sea otters and collect these animals for post-mortem analysis by pathologists with the California Department of Fish and Game in Santa Cruz.
+Of all the southern sea otters that die, more than 40 percent succumb to some form of infectious disease—an extraordinary percentage for a wildlife population.
+To help determine why, we respond to calls about dead sea otters and collect these animals for post-mortem analysis by pathologists with the California Department of Fish and Wildlife in Santa Cruz.

 We take blood and other samples from each dead sea otter to use in research projects on disease, contaminants, physiology, metabolism and genetics, and we store some of these samples for future research.